nexiality/documentation/userguide/IntroductionAndFAQ.md

 ---
-title: Introduction and FAQ
+title: Introduction
- parent: user guide
+parent: User Guide
 tags: command userguide introduction faq design benefit
 comments: true
 ---

 <img src="../image/logo-x.png" style="box-shadow:none" alt="Nexial"/>

-## What is Nexial?
+### What is Nexial?
 Nexial is a test automation platform based on a hybrid test design approach.
 At its core, its design centers around the following goals: